What is the UNESCO World Conference on Education for Sustainable Development (ESD)? Where and when will it take place?

 What is the hashtag for the Conference?

-How can I participate in the Conference?
+How can I take part?

+a) I applied for the Call for Proposals in February 2020.
 How do I know if my proposal was selected or rejected?

 Do I have to pay a fee to attend the Conference?

 UNESCO does not charge a fee for attendees.
 However, participation to the Conference is by invitation only.

 Sponsored by the